GabrielaCardosoSilva/Estrutura-de-dados-C/README.md

 # Estrutura-de-dados-C
 🟢 Exercícios da diciplina "Estrutura de dados" usando a linguagem C
 ##
-🔴 Exercises in the discipline "Data Structure" using the C language
+🔴 Exercises of the discipline "Data Structure" using the C language